Stories of Black Britishness by Lubaina Himid

 How could I have an exhibit at the Louvre, I, the ugliest woman on the planet, who comes from a tiny country, from Chillán, the end of the world?

 Patricia M. Stambuk and Patricia Bravo, Violeta Parra: el canto de todos (Santiago: Pehuén Editores, 2011), p.
 126.

 Despite doubts about her appearance (her skin was marked by childhood smallpox), she was strong and aware of her own talent.
 Once, when strolling close to the Louvre Palace with her friend Alejandro Jodorowsky (yes, the Jodorowsky), she told him:

 I’m just a tiny woman, but this edifice doesn’t impress me.
 Mark my words: before long, you’ll see my works exhibited here.

 Alejandro Jodorowsky, The Spiritual Journey of Alejandro Jodorowsky: The Creator of El Topo (Rochester, Vt.: Park Street Press, 2008), pp. 15–16.

 Parra’s tapestries were seen by Swiss art critic and filmmaker Marie-Magdeleine Brumagne.
 In a review for Tribune de Lausanne, she revealed that Parra had only started making them six years before and considered that she had turned her life into art without realizing it.
 A year later, Brumagne made a documentary about Parra called Violeta Parra, Chilean Embroiderer.
-In this film the artist asserted that she didn’t even know how to draw or how to make embroidery correctly.
+In this film, the artist asserted that she didn’t even know how to draw or make embroidery correctly.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!